Publishing to OCI Data Flow

 Private Endpoint

 By default, the OCI Data Flow application is created with public internet access.
 You can choose to publish using a private endpoint in OCI Data Flow.
-For example, if your tasks use data sources that are hosted in private networks, you can publish to OCI Data Flow using a private endpoint.
+For example, if the tasks use data sources that are hosted in private networks, you can publish to OCI Data Flow using a private endpoint.

 To publish to OCI Data Flow using a private endpoint, ensure that you also have the following: